Ilya Lyubushkin

-Ilya Nikolaevich Lyubushkin (Илья Николаевич Любушкин; born 6 April 1994) is a Russian professional ice hockey defenceman currently playing for the Buffalo Sabres of the National Hockey League (NHL).
+Ilya Nikolaevich Lyubushkin (Илья Николаевич Любушкин; born 6 April 1994) is a Russian professional ice hockey defenceman for the Dallas Stars of the National Hockey League (NHL).
+He previously played for the Arizona Coyotes, Buffalo Sabres, Toronto Maple Leafs, and Anaheim Ducks of the NHL and Lokomotiv Yaroslavl of the Kontinental Hockey League (KHL).

 Playing career

-Lyubushkin made his Kontinental Hockey League (KHL) debut playing with Lokomotiv Yaroslavl during the 2012–13 KHL season.
+Lyubushkin began his career in Russia with Metallurg Novokuznetsk of the Supreme Hockey League (VHL).
+However, after the plane crash that killed many of the players from Lokomotiv Yaroslavl of the Kontinental Hockey League (KHL), a draft was held to repopulate the team and Lyubushkin was among those selected.
+Lyubushkin made his KHL debut playing with Lokomotiv Yaroslavl during the 2012–13 KHL season.
+He played his first five professional seasons with Lokomotiv Yaroslavl before opting to become a free agent following the 2017–18 season.

+Arizona Coyotes

-He played his first five professional seasons with Lokomotiv Yaroslavl before opting as a free agent following the 2017–18 season, to sign a one-year, two-way contract with the Arizona Coyotes of the National Hockey League (NHL) on 23 May 2018.
+Lyubushkin signed a one-year, two-way contract with the Arizona Coyotes of the National Hockey League (NHL) on 23 May 2018.
 In his debut season in North America in the 2018–19 season, Lyubushkin remained on the Coyotes roster for the duration of the year, adding a defensive physical presence.
 He registered 4 assists in 41 games while finishing fourth on the team and third among all NHL rookies with 150 hits.
 On 14 June 2019, Lyubushkin was re-signed to a one-year contract to continue with the Arizona Coyotes.
+He scored four points in 51 games with the Coyotes during the 2019–20 season.
 As a restricted free agent, Lyubushkin returned for a third season with the Coyotes by agreeing to a one-year, $1 million contract extension on 5 October 2020.
 He was later returned on loan by the Coyotes to join former club, Lokomotiv Yaroslavl, until the commencement of NHL training camp on 28 October 2020.
+During the 2020–21 season, Lyubushkin scored his first NHL goal against Jonathan Quick in a 4–3 loss to the Los Angeles Kings on 8 April 2021.

+Toronto Maple Leafs

-On 19 February 2022, Lyubushkin was traded, along with teammate Ryan Dzingel, to the Toronto Maple Leafs in exchange for Nick Ritchie, and a choice of a third round pick in 2023 or a second round pick in 2025.
-He scored his first goal for the Maple Leafs on April 14, 2022, against the Washington Capitals.
+On 19 February 2022, Lyubushkin was traded, along with teammate Ryan Dzingel, to the Toronto Maple Leafs in exchange for Nick Ritchie, and a choice of a third-round pick in 2023 or a second-round pick in 2025.
+Lyubushkin made his Maple Leafs debut on 22 February versus the Columbus Blue Jackets.
+He scored his first goal for the Maple Leafs on 14 April 2022, in a 7–3 win over the Washington Capitals.
+He made his Stanley Cup playoffs debut on 2 May in a 5–0 rout over the Tampa Bay Lightning, a game in which he fought Corey Perry.
+The Maple Leafs were eliminated by the Lightning in seven games in the first round.